P2-718na/gameboy-emulator/README.md

 1. Clang-Format to check code formatting ([.clang-format][B]).
 2. Clang-Tidy to check for common bad-practice warnings ([CLion default configuration][3]).
-3. cpplint.py to check for some additional details that Clang-Tidy could not pick up ([Google styleguide][4]).

 I also run the code through _Valgrind Memcheck_ so to make sure that there are no memory-related errors in my code.